Tonexus/halt/docs/algebraic_data_types.md

 Generally, types with the same structure (same labels for the same types) are equivalent, and implicitly labeled types may be treated as explicitly labeled.

-TODO should include Uniques?

-However, the one exception is via the special `Unique` generic type.
-Specifically, a type `Unique{T}` will have the same composition of types as the original type `T`, but will be treated as a distinct type.
-Furthermore, unlike normal generics, each type `Unique{T}` is also distinct from any other type `Unique{T}` for the same base type `T`.
-(Unique{T} can be considered as creating a singleton struct from `T` having a program-unique label.)

 #### Enums and keyword equivalencies

 Most keyword types are simply enums with additional functionality provided by